JohnPMills/modern-saturn/content/about.md

   - type: grid_section
     title: TEAM
     grid_items:
-      - title: 'JOHN P. MILLS PHD, FHEA, CPSYCHOL'
-        content: >
-          John achieved his PhD from the University of Birmingham in 2015 and works as a University Lecturer alongside his role here.
-His research focuses on how values, virtues, norms, practices, identities, and psychosocial mechanisms combine to regulate both individual and group behaviour.
-He is a Fellow of the Higher Education Academy and has twenty years experience of working as a coach, teacher, and now lecturer.
-        content_align: left
-        actions: []
-        actions_align: left
-        actions_width: auto
-        image: images/Screenshot 2021-11-30 at 14.56.13.png
       - title: SAM WILLIAMS
         content: >
           Sam is an avid gamer, currently playing Rainbow Six Siege